benhacka/vsco-downloader/README.md

                         A container for stream (m3u8) videos.
 Default "mp4", a possible alternative is "ts".
   -p, --save-parsed-download-urls
                         Store urls in the file into user dir.
 Filename has saving datetime so this will not overwrite old links.

+  -nr, --no-restore-datetime
+                        The script trying to restore file creation date before downloading to skip downloading step for the files saved w/o datetime.
+Pass the arg for skipping this step.

 Console VSCO downloader
 ```